-Each chapter and quartet, a part of Sweet Adelines International, is committed to advancing the musical art form of barbershop harmony through education and performance.
-In order to promote this appreciation, each chapter must present a professional performance that enhances the music and emphasized the appropriate image.
+Each chapter and quartet, as part of Sweet Adelines International, is committed to advancing the musical art form of barbershop harmony through education and performance.
+In order to promote this appreciation, each ensemble must present a professional performance that enhances the music and emphasizes the appropriate image.